xaanya/devops24/examinations/04/README.md

 # QUESTION C

-Copy the above playbook to a new playbook, you can call it `uninstall.yml` or something similarly exciting.
+Copy the above playbook to a new playbook.
+Call it `04-uninstall-webserver.yml`.

 Change the ordering of the two tasks.
 Make the web server stop, and disable it from starting at boot, and make sure that `nginx` is uninstalled.
 Change the `name:` parameter of each task accordingly.